-- If you live in the library district of an Indiana library that is a participant in the Statewide Reciprocal Borrowing Covenant, you may be eligible for a reciprocal borrower’s card.
-See this list of libraries to determine if your home library participates in reciprocal borrowing.
+- If you live in the library district of an Evergreen Indiana Library, you may be eligible for a reciprocal borrower’s card.
 To get a reciprocal card with us, you must have a resident card with an account in good standing at your participating home library.
 Reciprocal borrowers can check out materials owned by the Whiting Public Library, but they may not be able to access some digital library services.

-- If you do not live in the state, you are eligible to purchase a library card to check out materials at the Whiting public library.
-The fee is $185.83 and would give the patron complete access to all of the privileges available to Evergreen resident users.
-Even without a library card, you are allowed to use the library’s computers (see “I don’t have a card with the library, but I need to use the computer.
+- If you do not live in the state, you are eligible to use the library’s computers (see “I don’t have a card with the library, but I need to use the computer.
 What can I do?”

 Please note that events and programs at the Whiting Public Library are open to all members of the public, regardless of where you’re from!

 Can I use my library card at other libraries?